EmeraldIngot/dontdie-minecraft/README.md

 Most of my modding experience is with fabric, but I will try to make a version for forge too

+UPDATE: Finished the Forge version of the mod, but I have to update it to 1.18.2

+Still testing it

+Fabric doesn't seem to have any way to detect deaths, so I'm not sure there will be a Fabric version

 # Requirements
 ***Be sure to right click and run this program as administrator or else it won't work!***